 Press Release: Ride Like a Girl

-Ride Like a Girl is now accepting applications from BC athletes for the 2020 mentorship program.
-This season, up to eleven female mountain bike athletes between the ages of 12 to 20 years old will have the opportunity to be matched with pro-athletes in their cycling discipline.
+Ride Like a Girl is now accepting applications from BC athletes for the 2021 mentorship program.
+This season, up to fifteen female mountain bike athletes between the ages of 12 to 18 years old will have the opportunity to be matched with pro-athletes in their cycling discipline.

 Athletes selected for the program will have the opportunity to receive guidance, racing advice and have an opportunity to meet and ride with a professional athlete in their discipline.
-Among Ride Like a Girl’s 2020 mentors are well-known mountain bike athletes Jaime Hill, Deb Mackillop and Kelli Sherbinin for downhill, Andreane Lanthier Nadeau for enduro, and for cross-country Sandra Walter, Katie Button, Carey Mark, Tanya Allen, Julia Long and Zoe Dawson as well as several other pros.
-Each of the 2020 mentors are accomplished athletes with many years’ experience in the mountain bike industry and racing backgrounds ranging from racing world cups to national and provincial level events.
+Among Ride Like a Girl’s (RLG) 2020 mentors were well-known mountain bike athletes Lorraine Blancher, Jaime Hill, Kelli Sherbinin, Karaleen Gioia, and Kyleigh Stewart for downhill, Andreane Lanthier Nadeau for enduro, and for cross-country Sandra Walter, Carey Mark, Emilly Johnston, Trish Sinclair, Elyse Nieuwold, Dawn Anderson, Tanya Allen, Julia Long and Zoe Dawson as well as several other pros.
+Each of Ride Like a Girl's mentors are accomplished athletes with many years’ experience in the mountain bike industry and racing backgrounds ranging from racing world cups to national and provincial level events.

 For more info and to apply, please visit ridelikeagirl.ca